Fredericksburg Neighborhoods Coalition

 The Fredericksburg Neighborhoods Coalition supports sensible growth that benefits all City residents.
 Our guiding principles include:

-1. Recognize that our Land is Precious – The City is permanently prohibited from expanding its 10-square-mile boundaries into Spotsylvania or Stafford Counties.
+1. Our Land is Precious – The City is permanently prohibited from expanding its 10-square-mile boundaries into Spotsylvania or Stafford Counties.
 Therefore, the future development of all vacant land within the City should be careful, intentional, self-sufficient, and bring the broadest possible benefits for all residents.

 2. Encourage Gradual Population Growth – Because of its limited size, Fredericksburg cannot handle unbridled population growth.
 The City’s population in 2023 was 28,928, an increase of 40% over the past 20 years.
 We cannot continue at this pace.
-Instead, we should seek gradual population growth, being mindful of the challenges of transportation.
+Instead, we should seek gradual population growth, at a rate where we can handle the challenges and costs of increased density.

-3. Preserve Our History– All future growth in the City should strive to preserve, protect, and enhance our unique historic resources and the tourism they bring, especially downtown.
-This includes historic neighborhoods that lack any architectural protections.
+3. Preserve Our History – All future growth in the City should strive to preserve, protect, and enhance our unique historic resources and the tourism they bring, especially downtown.
+This includes historic neighborhoods and sites that lack any architectural protections.

-4. Protect Our Environment – The City should commit to protect and ensure “no net loss” of our dwindling natural resources- tree canopy, natural habitat, Our Rappahannock River, air and water quality.
+4. Protect Our Environment – The City should commit to protect and ensure “no net loss” of our dwindling natural resources- tree canopy, natural habitat, the Rappahannock River, and air and water quality.

-5. Promote Economic Health– The City needs to broaden its tax base through new employment centers and commercial opportunities and encourage rehabilitation and maintenance to existing build inventory.
+5. Promote Economic Health– The City needs to broaden its tax base through new employment centers and commercial opportunities and encourage the maintenance and rehabilitation of the existing built inventory.

-6. Increase Home Ownership – The City should make a concerted effort to increase the rate of homeownership.
-Currently, only 38.5% of all housing units in the City are owner-occupied, as compared to 64.8 % nationwide.
+6. Increase Homeownership – The City should make a concerted effort to increase the rate of home ownership.
+Only 38.5% of all housing in the City is owner-occupied, as compared to 64.8 % nationwide.

 7. Maintain the Integrity of Established Residential Neighborhoods – New development should harmonize with the size, height, and scale of existing residential properties.
 For example, the City should discourage “teardowns” of existing homes.
-Burdensome real-estate taxes should never force current residents to leave the City.
+Burdensome real-estate taxes should never force current residents to move out of the City.

-8. Follow the Rules/Follow the Plan – City staff and agencies should follow and defend the ordinances, guidelines, plans, and established rules and not make exceptions to unfairly benefit an individual, business or industry.
+8. Follow the Rules/Follow the Plan – City staff, boards, and commissions should consistently apply and enforce the City’s Comprehensive Plan, ordinances, and other established policies and not make exceptions that unfairly benefit any single individual, business or industry.
 Exceptions should be rare.